All Products

 Note

-You can execute the EXPLAIN statement to check whether partition pruning takes effect.
-A common user-defined function (UDF) or the partition condition settings of JOIN may cause partition pruning to fail.
+You can run the EXPLAIN statement to check whether partition pruning takes effect.
+A user-defined function (UDF) or the partition condition settings of a JOIN operation may cause partition pruning to fail.
 For more information, see Check whether partition pruning is effective.

 • Implementation methods